GAS: Improving Discretization of Diffusion ODEs via Generalized Adversarial Solver: Experiments

 \subsection{Ablation study}

 \paragraph{Coefficients parametrization} First, we demonstrate significant impact of solver parameterization on training efficiency.
 Specifically, we show the difference between our parameterization, that represents coefficients as sum of fixed theoretical guidance and explicitly trained additive corrections, and the parameterization from another high-quality method S4S~\citep{frankel2025s4s}.
-For a fair comparison, we implemented LMS + PC S4S solver type removing a constraint on the solver order.
-This guarantees Generalized Solver and S4S to have the same number of trainable parameters.
+We ablate the theoretical guidance in Appendix~\ref{subapp:theoretical} and demonstrate that it yields a substantial improvement in FID.
+For the purpose of a fair comparison with S4S, we implemented LMS + PC S4S solver type removing a constraint on the solver order.
+This guarantees that Generalized Solver and S4S have the same number of trainable parameters.

-In Table~\ref{tab:exp_1_comparison} we demonstrate our parameterization's superior performance on different datasets and NFEs.
+In Table~\ref{tab:exp_1_comparison} we demonstrate our parameterization's superior performance on different datasets and NFE.
 Our results are consistent with the training issue reported in~\citep{frankel2025s4s}.
 Figure~\ref{fig:parametrization_comparison} represents the dynamics of LPIPS loss on the evaluation dataset in different training iterations of the experiment.
 Our parametrization shows a more efficient training process, faster convergence and more stable training behavior.
+We also compare GS with LMS and LMS+PC under identical configurations in Appendix~\ref{subapp:s4s_add}.

+We observe that training with our parametrization for GS and GAS is stable, demonstrating an improvement in FID throughout the training process.
+More details are provided in Appendix~\ref{subapp:fid_progress}.